 Using trend words in your item descriptions may be acceptable for a short while, but try to avoid them if possible as they don’t help later on.

 I’ve only ever done this once, and it sounds terrible.
 If your local language uses words that your 13 years old thinks is cool, that’s fine – but please do not use them in your shop.
-Because what is trendy today will be gone tomorrow and who wants to amend 300 listings with a U in the correct place.
+Because what is trendy today will be gone tomorrow, who wants to amend 300 listings with a U in the correct place.

-Help with the description of your item.
+8. Change the description of your item.

 Your item title should not appear in your description.